 Successful proposals will include:

-- A statement of new work to be done during the Fall semester with a focus on innovative approaches to a problem,
+- A statement of new work to be done during the award semester with a focus on innovative approaches to a problem

 - A detailed research plan with timelines and milestones for experiments, and a section detailing empirical measurements and metrics to assess whether the proposed techniques are successful.

-- The award will be for one semester duration.
+- The award will be for one-semester duration.
 The award amount will support half of a standard 50% GRA appointment (the other half must be supported by the advisor).
-We anticipate awarding two fellowships in Fall 2021, and additional awards in later semesters.
+We anticipate awarding up to four fellowships that must be used in the FY24 fiscal year (Fall 2023 or Spring 2024).

 - Students must be at least in their second year and have an official PhD advisor.
-It is recommended that the student has performed research for two or more years with their PhD advisor and be in good standing, as of Spring 2021.
+It is recommended that the student has performed research for two or more years with their PhD advisor and be in good standing, as of Fall 2023.

 - The student should not undertake a TA assignment in the same semester as they receive the CRNCH fellowship.